Pirates vs. Mariners Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 16 doubles, two triples, seven home runs, 15 walks and 32 RBI (54 total hits).
-He has stolen seven bases.
+- Reynolds has collected 54 hits with 16 doubles, two triples, seven home runs and 16 walks.
+He has driven in 32 runs with seven stolen bases.

 Reynolds Recent Games